easyuc/EasyUC/uc-dsl/README.md

 the DSL can be found in the subdirectory [`ucdsl-proj`](ucdsl-proj).
 It builds upon the EasyCrypt implementation, and is distributed under the same software license.
 The software is still under development.
-The translator into EasyCrypt is yet to be written.
+The implementation of the translator into EasyCrypt is work in progress.

 Building the UC DSL Tool
 --------------------------------------------------------------------